algernon/keyboardio-worklog/worklog.md

 Gave [Kaleidoscope#205][kaleidoscope/205] a try at long last, and a through review and testing with various plugins.
 It appears to be goot do go.

  [kaleidoscope/205]: https://github.com/keyboardio/Kaleidoscope/pull/205

+Continued exploring power negotiation ([Kaleidoscope#14][kaleidoscope/14]), but decided to leave it for now, and come back to it later.
+I'm not seeing how we could do this automatically in a reasonable way.
+We pretty much need to detect if the host fails to enumerate us, and reset + restart with a lower `maxPower` setting, until it finally works.